 This statement is far from the truth.

 There are over 500 different varieties of pecans with slightly different characteristics like flavor, texture, size, color, shape, etc. However, most pecans in commercial production come from just a few major varieties.
 The most popular are Cape Fear, Desirable, Moreland, Stuart, and Natives (these are wild seedlings).
 Some varieties are named after their discoverers or creators, while many varieties get their names from Native American tribes.
-Click here for brief descriptions of some common Texas varieties.

 The difference in each pecan variety comes down to two main distinctions: the size of the nut and the thickness of the shell.

 Most native or “wild” pecans have been known to have thicker shells and smaller nuts than improved varieties.
 These improved varieties have been nicknamed “paper shell” pecans, due to their ultra-thin shell.
 Paper shell pecans are so thin that they can be cracked by hand.
 This particular type of shell is preferred in commercial use as they are easily shelled and tend to produce more pecan meat per pound of inshell nuts.

 Different pecan varieties may also have a higher or lower oil content, which affects the texture and flavor of the pecan kernel.

 The most important factor in determining which variety to plant is environment.

 Just like every other living thing on the planet, different pecan varieties thrive in different environments.
 Each variety has its own strengths and weaknesses.
 While some may thrive in humid areas, others may thrive in a drier climate but may be more susceptible to disease or insects.
 Other varieties may resist disease and insects, but produce smaller nuts.
 Each pecan cultivator must decide which pecan traits are the most desirable to him or her and use these decisions to decide the variety that will be planted.